Riane Eisler: The Center for Partnership Systems

 In 1987, in partnership with her late husband David Elliot Loye, Eisler founded The Center for Partnership Studies, which was later renamed The Center for Partnership Systems.
 The organization is "dedicated to research, education, and building tools to construct economic and social systems that support human beings and the planet that sustains us."

-As of 2024, the Center acts as a digital hub of resources, tools, connections, and community designed to empower and educate people involved in the #PartnershipMovement worldwide.
+As of 2024, the Center acts as a digital hub of resources, tools, connections, and community focused on partnership-oriented social change.